martinbonnin/mbonnin.net/src/content/post/2024-11-21_state-of-kotlin-scripting.md

 # So what is the post about?

-Alright so if `*.main.kts` is great and there are plans to make it even better.
-If `build.gradle.kts` and Notebooks are here to stay, then what is it all about?
+Alright so if `*.main.kts` is great and there are plans to make it even better, if `build.gradle.kts` and Notebooks are here to stay, then what is it all about?

 If I'm reading right and trying to summarize, it's mostly about:
 1. REPL is going away, replaced by scratch files and Notebooks.